Bogor Regency: Borders

-It is bordered by Tangerang Regency, the cities of South Tangerang, Depok and Bekasi, and finally Bekasi Regency, all to the north, Sukabumi Regency to the south, Cianjur Regency to the southeast, and Karawang Regency to the east; it fully encircles Bogor City, although the latter is administratively independent of the regency.
-It is bordered by Lebak Regency (in Banten Province) to the west.
+Bogor Regency is bordered by Tangerang Regency, the cities of South Tangerang, Depok and Bekasi, and finally Bekasi Regency, all to the north, Lebak Regency (in Banten Province) to the west, Sukabumi Regency to the south, Cianjur Regency to the southeast, Karawang Regency and Purwakarta Regency (with the shortest border) to the east; and this regency it fully encircles Bogor City, although the Bogor City latter is administratively are independent from that regency.

+Geographical Conditions

+Bogor Regency has several mountain ranges, Halimun Salak Mountains in the west, Gede Pangrango Mountains in the south, Jonggol Mountains in the east - southeast, Sanggabuana Mountains in the far east and Cibinong Karst Mountains in the north.
+In addition, Bogor has several popular mountain peaks.
+Such as, Mount Pangrango (3019 m), Mount Salak (2211 m), Mount Baud / Puncak Jonggol (1890 m), Mount Halimun (1900 m), Mount Kencana (1803 m), and Mount Batu Jonggol (875 m).

+Hydrology

+The area of Bogor Regency encompasses several river basins and serves as the upper part for some river basins, including the Bekasi basin (Bekasi River), Ciliwung basin (Liwung River), Angke basin (Angke river), and Cisadane basin (Sadane River).
+Many of the tributaries within these river basins originate in the Bogor Regency area.
+Their flows merge into larger streams, ultimately flowing and emptying into Jakarta Bay.
+Almost the entire regency comes under the authority of the BB Wilayah Sungai Ciliwung-Cisadane (water resources management unit).
+Note that the "Ci" prefix translates as "River" in the Sundanese language, as does "Sungai" in Javanese/Indonesian.

 Demographics

 In the 2010 census the regency (minus the autonomous cities) counted 4,770,744 people, of which 2,450,426 were male.
-The 2020 census showed this had grown to 5,427,068, and the official estimate for mid 2022 showed this had risen to 5,566,838.
-The Regency is the most populous in Indonesia.
-Given that the regency covers 2,986.20 km2 after the separation of Bogor and Depok cities, the density in 2022 stands at 1,864 people per km2.
+The 2020 census showed this had grown to 5,427,068, and the official estimate for mid 2024 showed this had risen further to 5,682,303.
+The regency is by far the most populous in Indonesia, with a population which is roughly the same size as the population of Finland.
+Given that the regency covers 2,991.78 km2 after the separation of Bogor and Depok cities, the density in 2024 stands at 1,899.3 people per km2.